 -a option The submitunchanged (default) option shelves all files.
 The leaveunchanged option shelves only the changed files; it leaves the unchanged files opened at the numbered pending changelist. -c change Specify the pending changelist in which shelved files are to be created, discarded, or modified.
 Only the user and client workspace that owns the pending changelist can add or modify its shelved files.
 (Administrators can use $-f$ to discard files.)
 Any files specified by a file pattern must already be open in the specified changelist; use p4 reopen to move an opened file from one changelist to another. -d Discard the shelved files in the specified changelist so that they are no longer available for p4 unshelve operations.
 These files are moved from the shelved state to pending state in the changelist specified with the -d option.
 Only the user and workspace that owns the pending changelist can discard its shelved files.
-(Administrators can use -f to discard files.) -f Force the overwriting of any existing shelved files in a pending changelist with the contents of their client workspace copies.
-Perforce administrators can use this option with $-d$ to force the discarding of shelved files in a specified changelist.
+(Administrators can use $-f$ to discard files.) -f Force the overwriting of any existing shelved files in a pending changelist with the contents of their client workspace copies.
+Helix Server administrators can use this option with $-d$ to force the discarding of shelved files in a specified changelist.
 Using this option will delete shelved files that are the source of pending resolves.
 If this happens, the resolving user will not be able to merge content from the shelf; the user must either ignore $(-ay)$ the missing shelf or revert. -i Read a changelist specification from standard input.
-Input must be in the same format used by the $p4$ shelve form.
-(When modifying an existing changelist with shelved files, this option also implies $-c$).
+Input must be in the same format used by the p4 shelve form.
+(When modifying an existing changelist with shelved files, this option also implies -C ).

 -p Promote a shelved change from an Edge server to a Commit server where it can be accessed by other edge servers participating in the distributed configuration.
 Once a shelved change has been promoted, all subsequent local modifications to the shelf are also pushed to the commit server and remain until the shelf is deleted.
 See "Usage Notes" below for more information. -r Replace all shelved files in the changelist with the files that are opened in your workspace.
-The -r option (used with -c or -i) enables you to replace all shelved files in that changelist with the files opened in your own workspace at that changelist number.
+The -r option (used with -c or -i ) enables you to replace all shelved files in that changelist with the files opened in your own workspace at that changelist number.
 Previously shelved files will be deleted.
-Only the user and client workspace of the pending changelist can replace its shelved files. g-opts See "Global Options" on page 534.
+Only the user and client workspace of the pending changelist can replace its shelved files. parallel Specifies that multiple files should be transferred in parallel, using independent network connections from automatically-invoked child processes.
+See also the configurables "net.parallel.shelve.batch" on page 612, "net.parallel.shelve.min" on page 612, and "net.parallel.shelve.threads" on page 612. g-opts See "Global Options" on page 557.